 Hit two birds with one stone by working out on your next date – and by that we don’t mean hitting the gym together.
 Ensure the romantic element remains by picking fun activities like tennis, badminton and bike riding.

 If you’ve got the equipment yourself, it’ll make for a great wallet-friendly date.
-If not, there are plenty of places that offer equipment and venue hire at affordable rates.
+If not, there are plenty of places that offer equipment and venue hire at affordable rates for those dating on a budget.
 For example, bike hire is available at Blaxland Riverside Park in Sydney from $10 per hour, so you can enjoy a breezy cycle and finish the date with a picnic or ice cream by the water.
 Try St Kilda Cycles in Melbourne, Bike Obsession in Brisbane, About Bike Hire in Perth and free bike hire from Bike SA in Adelaide.

 #2 Take advantage of mother nature